eschutz/libbarcode/README.md

-# barcode.a
+# libbarcode
-A small barcode scanning, generation, and printing C library.
+A small Code 128 barcode scanning, generation, and printing C library.

 ## Background
 This project was started to provide specialised barcode printing and scanning